 Catherine Eddowes was 46 at the time of her murder and was known to drink quite heavily.

-Like much of the other evidence in the Ripper case files, the From Hell Letter and accompanying kidney have either been lost or stolen.
+Like much of the other evidence in the Jack the Ripper case files, the From Hell Letter and accompanying kidney have either been lost or stolen.
 All that remains on file is a photograph of the letter taken before its disappearance.